 - Oregon

-Note: Sales tax rates vary from state to state (and some don’t charge sales tax at all), so be sure to find information on your state to know what to expect.
+Note: Sales tax rates vary from state to state (and some don’t charge sales tax at all).
+Be sure to find information on your state to know what to expect.

 Home Office Write-Off

-If you use any art of your RV as your office space, there is another write-off you might want to look into: the home office write-off.
+If you use any part of your RV as your office space, you might also get a home office write-off.

-You see, most people who travel full time are working from their home-on-wheels, and many of these individuals have a dedicated office space.
+Most people who travel full-time are working from their home-on-wheels, and many of these people have a dedicated office space.
 In some cases, these tiny workspaces could allow RVers to deduct a portion of home expenses as business expenses.

 Your RV workspace may qualify for the home office tax write-off if it meets the following criteria: